Ghost 6 theme for newsrooms

 Standard Grid

-Three-up paginated carousel using default post cards.
-Use for: general news, features, or anything that doesn't fit one of the six specialized layouts.
+Three-up paginated carousel of image-top cards.
+Use for: general news, features, or anything that doesn't fit one of the seven specialized layouts.

 Easy to set up from Ghost Admin.
 No code, no plugins, no template edits.
 Each row is a normal Ghost page.
 Pick a layout, name your section, hit publish.
 Reuse the same layout as many times as you want; three briefing rows for three different desks is a normal setup.
 Up to 30 rows render on the homepage by default.
 See the homepage sections guide →